open-power/hostboot/src/usr/secureboot/ext/README.md

 * __At Standby Power__ the customer sets the requested Key Clear Information one of these two ways:

-  1. For OpenPOWER/BMC systems: Sets an IPMI sensor via the BMC
+  1. For OpenPOWER/BMC systems: Sets an PLDM BIOS attribute via the BMC

   2. For FSP-based systems: Sets the values on the appropriate ASMI menu option